An update to the original article written 7/5/2012.

 For a long-term contract on 1099 status, the calculations are a little different.
 This equation takes burden into account:

 Let’s say this company spends approximately 20% of a worker’s earnings on health insurance, benefits and other components that can be categorized as burdens.
 We’ll use the same $80,000 example as shown above.
-In this instance, with burden taken into account, the employee’s hourly rate would be $46.15.
+In this instance, with burden considered, the employee’s hourly rate would be $46.15.

 Using this formula can help you calculate your financial needs and increase the quality of the conversations you’ll have with your hiring manager.
-Instead of the hesitation that typically follows an employer’s question regarding wages, you can come equipped with numbers and data.
+Instead hesitating after an employer’s question regarding wages, you can come equipped with numbers and data.

 If you’re a right-brained individual who is put off by numbers, this hourly wage calculator system might throw you off.
-However, when you put the numbers in, the equation practically solves itself.
+However, when you plug in the numbers, the equation practically solves itself.
 It’s that simple!

-Now that you understand how to calculate take-home pay, you should have no trouble when approached with the interview question of how much you should earn.
+Now that you understand how to calculate take-home pay, you should have no trouble when asked how much you should earn.
 The breakdown of hourly pay can be somewhat convoluted, especially when faced with a 1099 form.
 However, the right hourly wage calculator can clear things up significantly.

 Profiles is a unique staffing firm that specializes in marketing, creative and technology employment.
 Since 1998, we have served the needs of our clients and talent by matching the best candidates with the best companies across the country.
 We can answer any question you have about the interview process, including what hourly rates you should ask for.
 Get in touch with a recruiter today to find the right contract or freelance position that fits your qualifications and meets your needs!